-Thus, Stanton, who is also professor of dance, conceived of the Antiracism Arts Initiative (AAI), which was developed in consultation with Jennifer Calienes, interim Center for the Arts (CFA) director, and others.
+Thus, Stanton, who is also professor of dance, conceived of the Embodying Antiracism Initiative (EAI), which was developed in consultation with Jennifer Calienes, interim Center for the Arts (CFA) director, and others.
 It is part of a suite of efforts being undertaken by Wesleyan in striving to build an anti-racist community—ranging from faculty hiring initiatives for Black, Indigenous, and people of color (BIPOC) to support for continuing faculty and students of color to curricular enhancements.
 Already this year, Wesleyan has completed seven faculty searches through which six BIPOC faculty were hired.
 Many of these initiatives will take several years to fully implement, and University leaders have acknowledged that these efforts will be ongoing.

-Wesleyan recently received a boost to this work in the form of a $1 million grant from The Andrew W. Mellon Foundation in support of the AAI.
+Wesleyan recently received a boost to this work in the form of a $1 million grant from The Andrew W. Mellon Foundation in support of the EAI.
 The award came at a time when the Mellon Foundation has focused on grant-making to “contribute to a more fair and just society,” in the words of its president, Elizabeth Alexander.
 The Mellon Foundation has supported other important Wesleyan programs over the years, including the interdisciplinary Creative Campus Initiative at the CFA and artist residencies designed to deepen engagement with the arts and expand their impact in the community.
 The Foundation has also supported several of Wesleyan’s colleges and centers, including the College of the Environment, College of Film and the Moving Image, and Center for Prison Education, as well as helping fund the Mellon Mays Undergraduate Fellowship program, which seeks to increase the presence of traditionally underrepresented groups in the faculty ranks at U.S. colleges and universities.

-Indeed, Wesleyan’s goals for the AAI are ambitious, moving beyond the narrative of diversity and inclusion toward actual equity and full participation for community members through the introduction of proven methodologies developed by cultural organizations at the forefront of racial justice work.
-AAI seeks to serve as a catalyst for transformative change in the undergraduate program to bring awareness and understanding of racism through curriculum development, research, and community building.
+Indeed, Wesleyan’s goals for the EAI are ambitious, moving beyond the narrative of diversity and inclusion toward actual equity and full participation for community members through the introduction of proven methodologies developed by cultural organizations at the forefront of racial justice work.
+EAI seeks to serve as a catalyst for transformative change in the undergraduate program to bring awareness and understanding of racism through curriculum development, research, and community building.
 Dissemination of research and creative practice developed through the initiative will be shared with other arts and educational institutions that are also seeking successful models for linking artists, community organizers, and educators.

 Partners in Change

-For the AAI, Wesleyan is partnering with three groups of artist/organizers—Urban Bush Women (UBW), Junebug Productions, and the People’s Institute for Survival and Beyond (PISAB)—to offer a series of conversations, workshops, Undoing Racism trainings, and support for research.
+For the EAI, Wesleyan is partnering with three groups of artist/organizers—Urban Bush Women (UBW), Junebug Productions, and the People’s Institute for Survival and Beyond (PISAB)—to offer a series of conversations, workshops, Undoing Racism trainings, and support for research.

 Stanton said the long-standing work of these partner organizations—which are all led by Black women—to unmask and undo racism, inspired her in thinking about how to change campus culture through the arts.